Why Teach in Australia?

 Get That Big City Buzz

-Our partner schools across Australia offer a wide range of opportunities – from busy classrooms in major cities to smaller, more close-knit schools in rural communities.
-Wherever you do choose to go – the emphasis is on purposeful teaching, real relationships, and making a lasting impact in the lives of students.
+Our partner schools across Australia offer a wide range of opportunities – from busy classrooms in major cities to smaller, close-knit schools in rural communities.
+Wherever you go as a teacher in Australia, the focus is on purposeful teaching, building real relationships, and making a lasting impact in the lives of students.

-Most of the schools are state-funded or independent, and some do have a religious character – particularly in regional areas.
-You may be asked to demonstrate that you practise the relevant faith if applying to one of these school.
-Not all are religious – but all do expect high standards of professionalism, adaptability, and care.
+Most schools are state-funded or independent, and some in regional areas have a religious character.
+If applying to one of these, you may need to demonstrate that you practise the relevant faith.
+Not all schools are religious, but all expect high standards of professionalism, adaptability, and care.

-Right now, schools are especially looking for qualified teachers in English, maths, science, and design technology, particularly at secondary level.
-To apply, you’ll need to hold QTS and an education degree, or equivalent from your home country.
-Applicants from the UK, Ireland, USA, and Canada are all encouraged to apply.
-Teachers from other countries may be considered if they have excellent English and meet visa and qualification requirements, including a strong score on the IELTS academic exam.
+Right now, there is strong demand for qualified teachers in Australia, particularly in English, maths, science, and design technology at secondary level.
+To apply, you’ll need to hold Qualified Teacher Status (QTS) and an education degree, or an equivalent qualification from your home country.
+Applicants from the UK, Ireland, USA, and Canada are especially encouraged to apply.
+Teachers from other countries may be considered if they have excellent English and meet visa and qualification requirements, including a strong score on the IELTS Academic exam.

-Contracts can vary in length depending on the school and location.
-Some roles run for the full academic year in one placement, while others may involve teaching in two different schools across the year.
+Contracts vary depending on the school and location.
+Some positions run for the full academic year in one placement, while others may involve teaching in two different schools during the year.
 To apply, you’ll need to provide a recent police check (not a DBS), strong references, and be ready to start as early as January 2026 – though later start dates may also be possible for the right candidate.

 3 Must Try Foods in Australia